khaefner/buffer_overflow/README.md

 example program.

 Increase the numbe of 'A's you are putting into the buffer.

+---
+`Action:`  Answer this question with the number required to cause an illegal instruction.
+---

 How many accurances of 'A' characters do you have to increase to cause a segmentation fault (Note: you may see a SIGILL, Illegal instruction..this is where the execution pointer is being overwritten add one more to make sure, you should see